moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 of HTTP/3 {{I-D.draft-ietf-quic-http}}.

 # Requirements {#requirements}

+**Note: This section was written to reflect an early focus on "Media over RTP over QUIC", and will be revisited when we agree on the use cases in {{overallusecases}} that will be in scope for further work.

 Even a cursory examination of the existing proposals listed in {{priorart}}
 shows that there are fundamental differences in the approaches being used.